 3. Import content into your self-hosted WordPress site

-Under Tools menu click Import << WordPress.
-You’ll be asked to install the Import WordPress plugin.
+You’ll be asked to install the WordPress Importer plugin.
 After installing it, activate the plugin and run it.
-Then, choose the file you want to import and upload the file.

 In order to make the permalinks identical, make sure you choose Day and name in Settings >> Permalinks in the WordPress dashboard.

 Day and name isn't optimal for SEO but it should help make sure the import goes smoothly.

 You can always change it to Postname later if you like, which is the optimal setting.

 4. Set your WordPress.com blog to private